 - Google Workspace (formerly GSuite) – There’s nothing more important in blogger outreach than having a professional email address.
 Google’s Workspace stands out as the best and cheapest option on the market providing you with the whole set of tools to successfully run your business.

-- Constant Contact – We use this for email marketing.
+- Constant Contact – We use Constant Contact for email marketing automation.

 - ShortPixel – We use it for optimizing pictures and graphics on our website.

 - SemRush – Use this for keyword research and SEO optimization.